• Skip to primary navigation

 Try one thing

-If you are new to teaching this topic, then you’ll probably want to use more than one activity on this page.
+If you’re new to teaching this topic, then you’ll probably want to use more than one activity on this page.
 But if you already have your lessons, and you want to spice things up a little, then I would challenge you to try one new thing.
 Sometimes when you step out and try something new, you find a diamond in the rough that quickly becomes a go-to activity.
 You just need to find the activity that will work the best for your students in your situations.

 Find more systems of equations ideas solving with substitution and elimination here.
 Thanks so much for reading!
 Until next time.